 Increased expectations on sustainability

-Through products and materials used in construction projects, we are a part of a global supply chain where risks associated with human rights, working conditions, environment and corruption needs to be considered.
-We also witness increased expectations that companies should act sustainably, and that these expectations come from several directions.
+Through the products and materials used in construction projects, we are part of a global supply chain where there may be risks based on human rights, working conditions, the environment and corruption to consider.
+At the same time, we also see increased expectations for companies to act sustainably and that these expectations, including demands, comes from several different directions.

 To meet these increased requirements, systematize the work with social aspects as well as highlights its importance, Byggvarubedömningen’s members asked us to develop an assessment system based on these aspects.
 The social criteria were launched in 2016 and is seen as an initiative to make the construction industry more sustainable.
 Suppliers can apply for assessment regarding how they comply with the social criteria in their own operations and as well as in the product’s supply chain by answering our self-assessment questionnaire (SAQ).
 Our members and other users of Byggvarubedömningen can use the criteria to set requirements regarding sustainable supply chains.